 - Child protection and safeguarding policy

 - Behaviour policy

-- · Staff disciplinary procedures
+- Staff disciplinary procedures

 - Data protection policy and privacy notices

 - Complaints procedure

+- ICT and internet acceptable use policy

-Appendix 1: acceptable use agreement (pupils and parents/carers).
+Appendix 1: KS2 acceptable use agreement (pupils and parents/carers)

+ACCEPTABLE USE OF THE SCHOOL'S ICT SYSTEMS AND INTERNET: AGREEMENT FOR PUPILS AND PARENTS/CARERS

+Name of pupil:

+I will read and follow the rules in the acceptable use agreement policy When I use the school's ICT systems (like computers) and get onto the internet in school I will:

+- Always use the school's ICT systems and the internet responsibly and for educational purposes only - Only use them when a teacher is present, or with a teacher's permission - Keep my username and passwords safe and not share these with others - Keep my private information safe at all times and not give my name, address or telephone number to anyone without the permission of my teacher or parent/carer - Tell a teacher (or sensible adult) immediately if I find any material which might upset, distress or harm me or others - Always log off or shut down a computer when I'm finished working on it

-Acceptable use of the school's ICT systems and internet: agreement for pupils and parents/carers Name of pupil: When using the school's ICT systems and accessing the internet in school, I will not: Use them for a non-educational purpose • Use them without a teacher being present, or without a teacher's permission Access any inappropriate websites Access social networking sites (unless my teacher has expressly allowed this as part of a learning activity) Use chat rooms Open any attachments in emails, or follow any links in emails, without first checking with a • Use any inappropriate language when communicating online, including in emails Share my password with others or log in to the school's network using someone else's details Give my personal information (including my name, address or telephone number) to anyone without the permission of my teacher or parent/carer Arrange to meet anyone offline without first consulting my parent/carer, or without adult supervision If I bring a personal mobile phone or other personal electronic device into school: • I will not use it during lessons, tutor group time, clubs or other activities organised by the school, without a teacher's permission • I will use it responsibly, and will not access any inappropriate websites or other inappropriate material or use inappropriate language when communicating online I agree that the school will monitor the websites I visit.
-I will immediately let a teacher or other member of staff know if I find any material which might upset, distress or harm me or others.
-I will always use the school's ICT systems and internet responsibly.
-Signed (pupil): Date: Parent/carer agreement: I agree that my child can use the school's ICT systems and internet when appropriately supervised by a member of school staff.
+I will not:

+- Access any inappropriate websites including: social networking sites, chat rooms and gaming sites unless my teacher has expressly allowed this as part of a learning activity - Open any attachments in emails, or follow any links in emails, without first checking with a teacher - Use any inappropriate language when communicating online, including in emails - Log in to the school's network using someone else's details - Arrange to meet anyone offline without first consulting my parent/carer, or without adult supervision

+If I bring a personal mobile phone or other personal electronic device into school:

+- I will not use it during lessons, tutor group time, clubs or other activities organised by the school, without a teacher's permission - I will use it responsibly, and will not access any inappropriate websites or other inappropriate material or use inappropriate language when communicating online

+I agree that the school will monitor the websites I visit and that there will be consequences if I don't follow the rules.

+in don't follow the fales.

+Signed (pupil): Date:

+Parent/carer's agreement: I agree that my child can use the school's ICT systems and internet when appropriately supervised by a member of school staff.
 I agree to the conditions set out above for pupils using the school's ICT systems and internet, and for using personal electronic devices in school, and will make sure my child understands these.

-Date:

-Signed (parent/carer):
+Signed (parent/carer): Date: